Arquivo.pt Award 2021 chooses its winners

-The big winners of the 2021 edition of the Arquivo.pt Award are now known – the award that distinguishes innovative works that are based on information accessible through this service from the FCCN Unit and that preserves millions of pages collected from the web since 1996.
+The big winners of the 2021 edition of the Arquivo.pt Prize - the award that honors innovative work based on the information accessible through this FCCN Unit service and which has preserved millions of pages collected from the web since 1996 - are now known.

 In its 4th edition, which had the High Patronage of His Excellency the President of the Portuguese Republic, 26 applications were received and the objective of demonstrating the usefulness of Arquivo.pt was maintained, as well as reinforcing the importance of preserving information published on the web as a source of research and knowledge.

-The third prize was given to the work “Front pages of Portuguese online newspapers”, by designer Susana Parreira, who thus received a prize of €2,000.
-As the name suggests, the project consists of a platform that performs an interactive analysis of the graphic design of the front pages of Portuguese online newspapers over time.
-The work also received an honorable mention from its media partner, the Público newspaper.
-According to the author, the tool can be applied in research or in a classroom context.
+The third prize was awarded to the work "Front pages of Portuguese online newspapers", by designer Susana Parreira, who receives a prize of €2,000.
+As the name suggests, the project consists of a platform that carries out an interactive analysis of the graphic design of the front pages of Portuguese online newspapers over time.
+The work also received an honorable mention from the media partner - the newspaper Público.
+According to the author, the tool could be applied in research or in the classroom.

-The projects to Call were evaluated by an independent jury, composed of Alfredo Ramalho, Director of the João Paulo II University Library of the Catholic University of Portugal; Celso Martinho, Director of Engineering, Miguel Avillez, Assistant Professor with Aggregation in the Department of Mathematics at the University of Évora; Maria Beatriz Marques, Professor at the University of Coimbra and PhD in Literature in the area of Documentary Sciences; and Teresa Firmino, editor of the Science section of the Público newspaper.
-The awards will be officially presented at the Ciência 2021 Meeting , which takes place from June 28 to 30.
+The Call projects were evaluated by an independent jury, made up of Alfredo Ramalho, Director of the João Paulo II University Library at the Portuguese Catholic University; Celso Martinho, Director of Engineering, Miguel Avillez, Assistant Professor with Aggregation in the Mathematics Department at the University of Évora; Maria Beatriz Marques, Professor at the University of Coimbra and PhD in Letters in the area of Documentary Sciences; and Teresa Firmino, editor of the Science section of the Público newspaper.
+The awards will be officially presented at the Science 2021 Meeting, which takes place from June 28 to 30.

 - Major Minors project